turigeza/fold-navigator/README.md

 # fold-navigator package

 <p>
-Fold navigator helps you navigate through your code folding points in Atom.
+It helps you navigate your code folding points within Atom.
+It takes the lines where the folding points are and lists them with their indentation to give you an overview of your code.
+It serves a similar purpose to the minimap package but with a different approach.
 </p>
 <p>
 Note: This package is in its infancy.
 I am only using it on a Mac.
 There might still be bugs.
 No test were written for it yet.